syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Setting caption
+## Set the CheckBox caption

-The check box caption can be defined using the [`Text`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.ToggleButton.html#Syncfusion_Maui_Buttons_ToggleButton_Text) property of [`SfCheckBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html).
-This caption typically describes the meaning of the check box and is displayed next to the check box.
+You can set the caption of the CheckBox using the [Text]((https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.ToggleButton.html#Syncfusion_Maui_Buttons_ToggleButton_Text)) property.This caption typically describes the meaning of the check box and is displayed next to the check box.

 {% tabs %}
 {% highlight xaml %}